-Our school-wide discipline program is based on Positive Behavior Interventions and Supports (PBIS); clearly defined standards for student behavior, consistent and fairly enforced consequences, and appropriate rewards.
+Our school-wide discipline program is based on Positive Behavior Interventions and Supports (PBIS), clearly defined standards for student behavior, consistent and fairly enforced consequences (Restorative Practices), and appropriate incentives/accolades.
 The Second Step Character Program is utilized to address positive choices and anti-bullying.
 Social Emotional Learning, Growth Mindset, Emotional Regulation (Dragon Zones), and flexible seating are areas of focus with our staff and students.
-Our school is a safe, healthy learning environment based on the belief that students learn to be reflective, problem solvers, and accountable for their behavior choices to assure a successful school experience.
+Our school is a safe, healthy learning environment based on the belief that students learn to be reflective. problem solvers, and accountable for their behavior choices to assure a successful school experience.
 Parents and community partners are encouraged to be involved with the school program through our PTO, School Site Council, and classroom participation.